moodle/devdocs/docs/apis/plugintypes/filter/index.md

     ComponentFileSummary,
 } from '../../../_utils';

 Filters are a way to automatically transform content before it is output.
-For example:
+Filters may be used to:

 - Render embedded equations to images (the TeX filter)
 - Links to media files can be automatically converted to an embedded players.